 The Liam McCarthy Cup commemorates the memory of its namesake who in 1922 presented the GAA with £500 to commission a cup for the winners of the All-Ireland Hurling championship.
 The cup looked like a medieval Irish drinking vessel called a mather and was made by Jeweller Edmund Johnson.
 The Cup was first presented to Bob McConkey of Limerick in 1923.
 Tipperary’s David Carr was the last recipient of the Cup before it was retired and now on display at the GAA museum.
 The current Liam McCarthy Cup is now a replica made by JMK Gold & Silversmiths and first presented to Kilkenny in 1992.

 A total of 13 teams have won the All-Ireland Hurling Championship since its inception in 1887.
 The Big Three composed of Kilkenny, Cork and Tipperary have won the title a total of 93 times combined.
-Kilkenny has won the All-Ireland a record 36 times, Last year, Limerick won the title and they are on of the two teams favored this year.
+Kilkenny has won the All-Ireland a record 36 times, Last year, Limerick won the title and they are once again the top hurling betting favorites to win this year.

 Here are the odds to win the All-Ireland Hurling Championship.
-Odds taken from bet365 as of 4/16/19:
+Odds were taken from TitanBet as of 7/12/19: